velber/php-whats-new/README.md

 # whats-new-in-php
-In this project describes new features and updates of php with examples, grouped by php versions.
+This is a simple handbook of new features and updates of php with examples, grouped by php versions.

 ## Run examples
+### On Linux
-` php -S localhost:8000` - launch php server.
+`php -S localhost:8000` - launch php server.

-Open http://localhost:8000/?version=70 in browser to open needed PHP 7.0 version example.
+### Using Docker
+Make sure you are located in project directory.
+Run `docker build -t whats-new-in-php .` command to build a container.
+Then run the container via `docker run -dp 8000:8000 -w /app -v "$(pwd):/app" whats-new-in-php`.

 ## [PHP 8.2](code_examples/V82/index.php)
 *08 December 2022*